khangluong2004/CodeBrew2023_FullStack/readme.md

 ## Further team's info:
 ## How we built it:
-For UI and UX: Figma.
+For UI and UX (Diana & Cindy): Figma.

-For Front-end: ReactJS (Vite).
+For Front-end (Terry): ReactJS (Vite).

-For Backend: NodeJS with Express, MongoDB Atlas for our database (API details in backend folder).
+For Backend (Khang): NodeJS with Express, MongoDB Atlas for our database (API details in backend folder).

-Hosting: Vercel (React) + Trying to find VM for the server
+Hosting (Terry): Vercel (React) + Trying to find VM for the server

+Business Pitch and Presentation (Jonathan).

 ## Challenges we ran into
 We are a group of first-year students and some of our team members don’t have any experience in creating a website.